Massachusetts Whistleblower Attorney for False Claims Act Cases

 Office of Public Affairs, January 14, 2021.

-Our firm represents whistleblowers in cases under federal and state reward programs:
+We represent whistleblowers under federal and state reward programs:

-- SEC Whistleblower Program: Claims for securities law or Foreign Corrupt Practices Act violations filed with the SEC under Dodd-Frank.
+- SEC Whistleblower Program: Securities law violations and Foreign Corrupt Practices Act violations.

-- Massachusetts Whistleblower Protections: Cases involving retaliation for reporting violations of law, public safety risks, or mismanagement in state agencies or contractors.
+- Massachusetts Whistleblower Protections: Retaliation claims for reporting violations of law or public safety risks.

 Overview